-- a.
+- 1. Adding a class - a.
 With instructor and advisor signatures, open classes may be added in person. - b.
 Closed classes Student may request the instructor's signature and a written recommendation from their advisor which they submit to the Division Chairperson (or Director of Rolla Campus) for approval. - 2.
 With advisor approval, dropping a class may be done in person.
 Beginning the fifth week of the semester, or prorated time for shorter courses, instructor signature is required to drop a class.
-After the official withdrawal deadline, students are not able to withdraw from classes. - a.
+After the official withdrawal deadline\, students are not able to withdraw from classes. - a.
 Administrative Withdrawal (WX) due to attendance can occur at any time.
 Please see the "Administrative Withdrawal" section of the Student Handbook for more information regarding this action. - 3.
 Withdrawing from all classes requires completion of the Request to Withdraw from All Classes form.
-This form is available at the Student Services Center and online at http://www.eastcentral.edu/common/assets/complete_withdrawal.pdf.
+The Complete Withdrawal Form is available at the Student Service Center and online.
 Signatures from Financial Aid, a General Advisor, and the Cashier are required before submitting the form to the Student Service Center.
-After the official withdrawal deadline, students are not able to withdraw from classes.
+After the official withdrawal deadline\, students are not able to withdraw from classes.

-Definitions:
+\Definitions: